DoNotWantToGrowUp/donotwanttogrowup.github.io/_pages/about.md

 ## Academic and Social Service
 * **Reviewer** of the following journals
    * ACM Transactions on Multimedia Computing, Communications, and Applications
-   * Expert systems with applications
+   * Ain Shams Engineering Journal
+   * Alexandria Engineering Journal
    * Applied soft computing
    * Computers & security
-   * Journal of visual communication and image representation
-   * Ain Shams Engineering Journal
-   * Alexandria Engineering Journal
    * Computer vision and image understanding
    * Digital signal processing
+   * Expert systems with applications
+   * Information Sciences
    * IET information security
+   * International journal of bifurcation and chaos in applied sciences and engineering
    * iScience
+   * Journal of King Saud University Computer and Information Sciences
+   * Journal of visual communication and image representation
    * Physica scripta
    * The European physical journal plus
-   * International journal of bifurcation and chaos in applied sciences and engineering
-   * Journal of King Saud University Computer and Information Sciences
    * [Read More](https://orcid.org/0000-0003-4159-3132)

 * **Associate Editor** of the following journals/conferences